benoitfragit/google2ubuntu/README.md

 After that, you can launch google2ubuntu-manager.py in order to manage all commands.
 ![google2ubuntu-manager](http://pix.toile-libre.org/upload/original/1391509665.png)

-As you can see, google2ubuntu coms with sevral default commands.
+As you can see, google2ubuntu coms with several default commands.
 I will explain you how to manage and add commands.

 #Manage commands
 ##Commands' storage